 Furthermore, any problem that your idea can fix would be a big plus from the consumers’ end.
 Many blockchain proofs of concept only focuses on the capabilities of the technology only.
 However, they just don’t resolve any new issues or even old issues.

 You might think it’s a matter of common sense; however, there are many companies out there that don’t really use it.

 In reality, you need to make sure that you don’t get caught up in the existing feature-rich technologies that don’t really do any good.
-If you make the same thing what others are making, why would your blockchain implementation be any success, right?
-So, try to give a proper solution in any of the existing issues.
+If you make the same thing that others are making, why would your blockchain implementation be any success, right?
+So, try to give a proper solution to any of the existing issues.